dumux/dumux/examples/2pinfiltration/README.md

  \left(\textbf{grad}\, p_\alpha - \varrho_{\alpha} {\textbf g} \right)
 ```

-If we insert this into the conservation equations for each phase $$\alpha$$ that leads to:
+If we insert this into the conservation equations for each phase $`\alpha`$ that leads to:

 ```math
 \phi \frac{\partial \varrho_\alpha S_\alpha}{\partial t}